-- The employer may deviate from Article 9.9 and in consultation with local employees' organisations decide upon an alternative order of dismissal, if so required within the interest of the institution or organisational unit. - Insofar as the Dismissals Decree (Government Gazette 2015, No. 12685) does not allow this, paragraph 1 does not apply to teaching staff at special universities.
+- The employer may deviate from Article 9.9 and in consultation with local employees' organisations decide upon an alternative order of dismissal, if so required within the interest of the institution or organisational unit. - Insofar as the Dismissals Decree (Government Gazette 2015, No. 12685) does not allow this, paragraph 1 does not apply to teaching staff at special universities the employee is informed of his potential dismissal in writing.
+This notification is not sent until the Reorganisation Plan has been decided on.